serdemo/zabbix_tsm_template/README.md

 Template TSM checks via passive zabbix agent

 This is collection of zabbix v6.4 template, zabbix agent config and bash script, that will allow you to monitor IBM TSM instance via passive agent checks.
-For the checks to work you need zabbix agent and tsm administrative client (dsmadmc).
+For the checks to work you need zabbix agent and tsm administrative client (dsmadmc) installed on the monitored host.
 This configuration was tested with TSM 6.3 and zabbix server 6.4.21.

 Place bash script zbx_tsm.sh to /etc/zabbix/bin and set permissions and owner: